csc-training/GenieWebApp.jl/docs/src/index.md

 ## Developing a Genie Application
-In the *Developing a Genie Application* section, we explain how to create a web application with [**Genie framework**](https://genieframework.com/), a full-stack [Model-View-Controller (MVC)](https://www.youtube.com/watch?v=DUg2SWWK18I) web framework similar to Ruby-on-Rails and Django.
-Then, we explore how the MVC web application operates and create a [REST API](https://restfulapi.net/).
-For a general resource about web development, we recommend the [MDN Web Docs](https://developer.mozilla.org/en-US/), and for an overview of best practices of developing web applications, we recommend [The Twelve-Factor App](https://12factor.net/) guidelines.
+In the *Developing a Genie Application* section, we explain how to create a web application with [**Genie framework**](https://genieframework.com/), a full-stack Model-View-Controller (MVC) web framework similar to Ruby-on-Rails and Django.
+You can watch the [MVC explained in 4 minutes](https://www.youtube.com/watch?v=DUg2SWWK18I) for an overview of how they work.

+We recommend the [MDN Web Docs](https://developer.mozilla.org/) as a general resource about web technologies, web development, and developer tools.
+Especially, the sections about essential web technologies such as HTTP and HTML are helpful.

+Another helpful resource is the [REST API Tutorial](https://restfulapi.net/) website.
+It covers the design principles of REST API, an extensively used architectural style for distributed hypermedia systems, for example, web applications.
+In practice, it defines how we can interact with the system and access resources, such as web pages or files.

+Furthermore, we recommend [The Twelve-Factor App](https://12factor.net/) guidelines for an overview of best practices of developing web applications.
+It explains best practices for configuring and deploying applications, automating these processes, and dealing with backing services such as databases.

-As a side note, it is also possible to develop [microservices](https://www.youtube.com/watch?v=uLhXgt_gKJc) in Julia using the [Julia SDK](https://www.youtube.com/watch?v=KixO3udfcKA) if you want to create a lightweight, customizable, single-purpose application without front-end.
+As a side note, it is also possible to develop [microservices](https://www.youtube.com/watch?v=uLhXgt_gKJc) in Julia using the [Julia SDK](https://www.youtube.com/watch?v=KixO3udfcKA) if you want to create a lightweight, customizable, single-purpose application without a front-end.

 ## Deploying with OpenStack